JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Objective

-Create a **dynamic security group** in **Microsoft Entra ID** that automatically manages membership based on a user's **department** attribute.
+Create a dynamic security group in Microsoft Entra ID that automatically manages membership based on a user's department attribute.

 ---

 ## Implementation

-I created a **Security group** named **IT Department - Dynamic** in Microsoft Entra ID and configured the membership type as **Dynamic User**.
-I then created a dynamic membership rule using the **department** attribute so that users whose department is set to **IT** are automatically included in the group.
+I created a Security group named IT Department - Dynamic in Microsoft Entra ID and configured the membership type as Dynamic User.
+I then created a dynamic membership rule using the department attribute so that users whose department is set to IT are automatically included in the group.

-This provides a more automated approach to group management, as membership updates based on changes to user attributes within **Microsoft Entra ID**, reducing the need to manually add or remove eligible users.
+This provides a more automated approach to group management, as membership updates based on changes to user attributes within Microsoft Entra ID, reducing the need to manually add or remove eligible users.

 The dynamic membership rule used was: